jyan6400/MTRX3700_Assignment2_ShineAndSing/README.md

 - fixes Avalon-ST, boundary, mask or VGA issues found during system testing;
 - remains available during board bring-up for display/video debugging.

+## Proposed In-Person Integration Session

+The group will aim to organise **one in-person integration session at university during the week beginning 28 September 2026**, subject to the availability of all three members.

+The purpose of this session will be to combine the audio, game/control and video subsystems, resolve interface and clock-domain issues, run the first complete system tests, and where possible test the integrated design on the DE1-SoC board.

+The exact day and time are **pending and negotiable** and will be agreed by the group once individual availability is known.
+Subsystem owners should aim to have their current working code committed before this session so that the meeting can focus on integration rather than first-time module development.

+If a common in-person time cannot be arranged, integration will instead be completed remotely using Git, shared Verilator testbenches, simulation results and group chat.
+Since the physical DE1-SoC board is held by Jason, Jason will perform any board programming and physical hardware checks required during remote integration, while Luke and Advay remain responsible for debugging and updating their respective audio and video subsystems.

 ## Schedule-protection / takeover rule

 To manage the risk of late or sub-standard subsystem delivery: